Yeb02/CUDA_MoEv/README.md

 ## Agent local rules

 The agents use local learning rules to learn during their lifetime.
-Hebbian rules + modulated eligibility traces were supported (ABCD_ETA, or SPRAWL_PRUNE), but are currently not updated so they may not compile.
+Hebbian rules + modulated eligibility traces were supported (ABCD_ETA, or SPRAWL_PRUNE), but are not updated anymore so they may not compile.
 Currently, the learning rule is a modulated version of predictive coding.

 ## The meta-learning algorithm